Building Stones of Virginia

 (click on images for larger pictures)

-The Brent family owned the Aquia Creek quarry initially.
-Because the Aquia sandstone was so accessible, the Federal government purchased the Stafford County quarry in 1791 and the site of that quarry has been known as Government Island ever since.
-The one acre was owned by a stone mason named Robert Steuart.
+The Federal government purchased the Stafford County quarry from the Brent family in 1791; the site has been known as Government Island ever since.
+One acre was owned separately by a stone mason named Robert Steuart.
 He marked his property boundaries by carving "R S" in the soft stone.

 John Tayloe II used reddish iron-rich sandstone from the Northern Neck to build Mt.
 Airy and Menokin.
 He imported white Aquia sandstone from further up the Potomac River to accent the edges of his house with colorful quoins.
 Tayloe reversed the color scheme when he built Menokin for his daughter Rebecca and son-in-law Francis Lightfoot Lee.
 He used the red sandstone for the quoins and covering it with white plaster on the sides of that manor house.